asthamishra084-spec/demo-class/README.md

 # demo-class
-This is demo for git and github.
+This is demo or practice for git and github.